Link Labs

-Link Labs is an American asset-tracking technology company headquartered in Annapolis, Maryland.
-In 2014, a group of veteran engineers from the Johns Hopkins University Applied Physics Lab founded the company that is now an award-winning innovator in low-power, wide-area network devices.
-The startup first began primarily offering solutions to the hospitality industry, but within the last couple of years has diversified into other industries such as construction, healthcare, logistics, manufacturing, and warehousing.
-Link Labs places emphasis on offering businesses an affordable, unique solution that has proven results.
+Link Labs is an American company based in Annapolis, Maryland, that develops computer network technology for business and industrial customers.
+Link Labs technologies are marketed for Internet of things (IoT) applications and devices.

 History

-The company was founded in 2014 by Brian Ray and three engineers from the Johns Hopkins Applied Physics Laboratory.
+The company was founded in 2014 by Brian Ray and 3 engineers from the Johns Hopkins Applied Physics Laboratory.

 In August 2015, it announced a venture capital investment of $5.7 million.
 The investment round was led by TCP and joined by the Maryland Venture Fund, Blu Venture, Inflection Point Partners, and others.